jvalderrama/devo/README.md

 * Ansible
 * Terraform

-In order to accomplish all the challenge, it has been divided into three main points/parts:
+In order to accomplish the entire challenge, it has been divided into three main points/parts:
-1. (Incubation): Localhost development, tools, build and deploy application, plus package python pplication to distribute over Pypi Server
+1. **Incubation**: Localhost development, tools, build and deploy application, plus package python application to distribute over a Pypi Server/Repository
-2. (Dockerization): Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile
+2. **Dockerization**: Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile, tested over local Jenkins
-3. (IaC and K8s): Ansible to update host/port configuration application file for RabbitMQ Server, Terraform for EC2, Templates for k8s and Helm Chart
+3. **IaC and K8s**: Ansible to update host/port configuration application file for RabbitMQ Server, Terraform for EC2 instance, Templates for k8s and Helm Chart

 # 1. Incubation